Dennis Taylor: World Snooker Champion

-The final is considered by many to be the greatest snooker match in history and was broadcast to a peak audience of 18 million viewers in the United Kingdom.
+The final has been voted by BBC viewers as the greatest snooker match in history and was broadcast to a peak audience of 18 million viewers in the United Kingdom.
 As of 2020 this is the highest viewership of any broadcast after midnight in the country, and a record for any programme shown on BBC2.
 On his return to Northern Ireland, Taylor was awarded the key to the city of Coalisland.
 He also received a victory parade that 10,000 attended.